loydvalp/PyBer_Analysis/README.md

 ### Recommendations

 One of the disparities, I noticed was the number of drivers per city type.
 Urban has 81% of drivers per city type.
-Recommend adding more drivers to the suburban and rural to reduce the cost of the rides.
-If the cost of the rides are reduced, the amount of rides may increase.
+Recommend adding more drivers to the suburban and rural.

 ![](analysis/Fig7.png)

+Additional analysis that will provide insight into why the urban city type has the most driver is the city population.
+Using the census bureau report or historian data to find the city population.
+I would plot a graph to compare the number of drivers and the city population.
+I would use python and matplotib.
+I look for a trend.

+Another additional analysis that will provide insight into the data would be the number of rides by months to see if there is a trend over seasons.
+I would use the current merged data set.
+As of now, the urban city type has the most drivers and the most rides.
+I will plot a line graph to see if the number of rides will increase or decrease per city type of an entire year.
+I would also check the previous years to see if the company has improved or not.
+I would use python and matplotib software.

+I would also check out competitors such as Lyft and Uber's fares to find out if Pyber's current fares are suitable.